KxSystems/embedPy/README.md

 #### `.p.call` ####

 All of the functions above use `.p.call` internally.
-This can be used directly if you do not need the variadic or keyword argument behavior, this function when run on a Python callable object will give a q function taking exactly 2 arguments, the first a list of positional arguments and the second a dictionary of keyword argument names to values, either of these can be empty.
-The result of this function will not be converted to q data.
-(Use `.p.py2q` on the result if necessary.)
+This can be used directly if you do not need the variadic or keyword argument behavior.
+`.p.call`, when run on a Python callable object, will return a q function taking exactly 2 arguments.
+- a list of positional arguments
+- a dictionary of keyword argument names to values

+Either of these can be empty.

+The result of calling this function, will be a `foreign`.

 ### Wrapping Python objects as q dictionaries

-It can be useful to extract the contents of a Python object into a q dictionary so that members of the object can be referred to using dot notation without having to use `.p.attr/.p.pyattr` each time we want to access a member.
+It can be useful to extract the contents of a Python object into a q dictionary.
+This allows members of the object to be accessed using dot notation, rather than using `.p.attr/.p.pyattr` each time

 The `.p.obj2dict` function will do this.

 **NB** Currently this is not supported for module objects, only for instances of classes in Python.
 ```q